SardiusMedia/player.plugin.player-manager/README.md

 This is used in conjuction with player.plugin.player-manager

-NOTE: this is not a videojs plugin just a global object to handle media and player
+NOTE: This is not a videojs plugin just a global object to handle media and player